API Documentation

 2. Download daily event files in parallel

-3. Download the latest positions snapshot and markets lookup
+3. Download the rolling positions snapshot (positions/positions_current.parquet) and markets lookup

 4. Query directly with DuckDB, or INSERT into your database (UPSERT for positions)

-5. Run daily: download new daily files + fresh positions/markets snapshots
+5. Run daily: download new daily event files + re-download positions_current.parquet (overwritten daily)

 Event tables are append-only — use INSERT.
 Positions are mutable — always use UPSERT (INSERT ...
 ON CONFLICT (user_address, token_id) DO UPDATE).